intuition-dev/INTUITION2/PERSPECTIVES/docs/DOCKER.md

-* You can choose a commercial vendor to setup co-host your META admin|build environments ) Or just use open source version:
+* You can choose a commercial vendor to setup co-host your Meta admin|build environments ) Or just use open source version:

 1. Once Docker is installed on a host, lets download a working Docker image for nbake admin (I cut paste into ssh)

-      // download the META container image docker pull nbake/meta:latest
+      // download the Meta container image docker pull nbake/meta:latest

       // start that app container with ports 8080 for IDE and 8081 for admin: